Copacabana (nightclub): The 1940s to the 1960s

 The Copacabana (named after Copacabana beach in Rio de Janeiro) opened on November 10, 1940, at 10 East 60th Street in New York City.
-Although Monte Proser's name was on the lease, he had a powerful partner: mob boss Frank Costello.
+Although the name of Monte Proser was on the lease, he had a powerful partner: mob boss Frank Costello.
 Proser (1904–1973), a native Englishman, was a well-connected nightclub owner and press agent whose various clients included Walt Disney, Maria Montez, Mary Pickford, and the Ziegfeld Follies.
 Costello put Jules Podell on the scene to look after his interests; Podell had a police record and would not have been an acceptable front man for the business, and indeed, the club faced tax problems and a racketeering investigation in 1944.
 However, by 1948, such pressure had lessened; Proser was out, and Podell was the official owner.

 The Copacabana had Brazilian decor and Latin-themed orchestras, while the menu featured Chinese food.
 The club was also known for its chorus line, "The Copacabana Girls".
+As early as 1945 it also featured performances of "sweet" big-band music by Shep Fields and his Rippling Rhythm Orchestra which were broadcast live on the WOR Radio Network.

 Podell originally had a strict "no blacks" policy.
 In 1944, Harry Belafonte, then a member of the U.S. Navy, was denied entry with a date.
 Eventually, Podell was persuaded to change his policy and Belafonte returned in the 1950s as a headliner at the club.
 Sammy Davis Jr. shattered attendance records with his run in May 1964 and Sam Cooke performed there on July 8, 1964, resulting in the LP Sam Cooke at the Copa.
 In July 1965, the Supremes made their debut there, resulting in Motown Records booking the Temptations, Martha and the Vandellas, and Marvin Gaye to perform at the Copa over the next few years.
-The Supremes also recorded a live album there in 1965 that just missed the Top 10, peaking at #11.
+The Supremes also recorded The Supremes at the Copa, a live album, there in 1965 that just missed the Top 10, peaking at #11.
 Marvin Gaye also recorded a live album, as did The Temptations.
 The Supremes, who proved to be the most successful of all the Motown acts, released The Supremes: Live at the Copa Expanded Edition in 2012, featuring the much-sought-after original repertoire.